ocadotechnology/wry/README.md

     >>> dev.power.state
     StateMap(state='on', sub_state=None)

+## Documentation

+Full documentation can be found on readthedocs: http://wry.readthedocs.org/en/latest/

 ## Status
 Wry is in the early stages of development, and the interfaces it exposes may change as a result.
 Issues and pull requests are more than welcome.